collective/collective.preventactions/README.rst

 collective.preventactions
 =========================

-This package allows administrateur to marker object which can't be deleted or renamed/moved.
+This package allows administrators to mark objects which can't be deleted or renamed/moved.

 .. image:: https://raw.githubusercontent.com/imio/collective.preventactions/master/docs/screenshot.png
     :alt: The map on a collection.